 Climate Central.
 (2021).
 Surging Seas Risk Zone Map.

-Long, M. (2022).
+Long, M. J. (2022).
 Geomedia as a Pedagogical Tool: Toward Sustainability Competence.
-In The Emerging Role of GIS in Ecocriticism, Edited by Terry, Mark Ph.D. and Michael Hewson, Ph.D., Rowman and Littlefield. https://rowman.com/ISBN/9781666913422/The-Emerging-Role-of-Geomedia-in-the-Environmental-Humanities
+In The Emerging Role of Geomedia in the Environmental Humanities.
+Edited by Terry, Mark Ph.D. and Michael Hewson, Ph.D., Rowman and Littlefield. https://rowman.com/ISBN/9781666913422/The-Emerging-Role-of-Geomedia-in-the-Environmental-Humanities

 Geo-media: General Description.
 (2021).
 Motivate and Attract Students to Science.
 MASS. http://www.mass4education.eu/geo-media.
 Accessed November, 2021.